 - Formal written evaluation: Departmental fellowship review form to be completed by staff at the completion of the rotation.
 The program director will meet with fellow at least twice yearly to discuss, as well as provide career counseling and obtain feedback from the fellow about the program and faculty.
 The program director will ensure that teaching faculty evaluate the trainees in writing at least twice yearly and provide frequent, timely verbal feedback.
 The program director will keep a file of written evaluations on each trainee.

 Fellows will be asked to comment on their learning experience on the rotation and communicate this information to the fellowship director through a formal evaluation instrument.

 Three weeks of vacation time are allotted for the fellows.
-Sick leave, maternity leave, and paternity leave will be allotted according to Partners policies for residents.
+Sick leave and parental leave will be allotted according to Partners policies for residents.

 The standard Partners contract will be amended as necessary to reflect specifics of the fellowship program.
 A contract should be signed by each fellow each year.
 A copy of the contract should be provided to applicants no later than the time that they are offered a position.